ryanyuyu/SOCVR-RoomInformation/burnination.md

 ### Process

-Taken from the Shog9 [answer](http://meta.stackoverflow.com/a/307124/578411) and adapted for our purpose:
+Taken from [this answer](http://meta.stackoverflow.com/a/307124/578411) by Shog9 and adapted for our purpose:

 1. When a [burninate-request](http://meta.stackoverflow.com/questions/tagged/burninate-request) is posted, it will be marked [meta-tag:status-review] until/unless it scores at least 20.
 If it never achieves this score, then it should not be acted on; don't interpret apathy as a sign of support.

 2. After reaching the threshold score, the request will be `[meta-tag:featured]` for one day, exposing it to as much attention on Stack Overflow as possible.
-Notice that any [punny titles](	http://meta.stackoverflow.com/questions/295583/why-do-people-have-a-little-pun-with-their-retag-and-burninate-requests) will be replaced with *Should we burninate [name of tag]?* and this not to be edited back!
+(Note, any [punny titles](	http://meta.stackoverflow.com/questions/295583/why-do-people-have-a-little-pun-with-their-retag-and-burninate-requests) will be replaced with, "*Should we burninate [name of tag]?*" This should not be edited back!)
 This will be a chance for folks to show their support *and* a chance for folks who thought it was too silly to be worth talking about to step up and explain why the request should be denied.